hakirot/sudoku-solver/README.md

 ## Solving Algorithm

 Traditional Sudoku, existing in a 9x9 grid, is a game that can be solved in what is commonly referred to among computer scientists as "constant" or O(1) time.
-This can be accomplished by generating (or referencing) a list, dictionary, or 2D array of every possible configuration of integers between 1 and 9 that can exist in a sudoku grid
+This can be accomplished by generating (or referencing) a list, dictionary, or 2D array of every possible configuration of integers between 1 and 9 that are allowed to exist by the rules of a solvable Sudoku grid, and then searching that list for a set that matches the placements of integers for the particular puzzle that you are trying to solve.
+However, because there are 6.6x10^21 (6.6 sextillion) possible solvable grids, a different (less memory intensive) approach is used.